laravel/docs/mail.md

     {{ config('app.name') }}
     @endcomponent

+> {note} When creating a markdown file, keep an eye on your indentation level as markdown may automatically escape HTML.

 #### Button Component

 The button component renders a centered button link.
 The component accepts two arguments, a `url` and an optional `color`.
 Supported colors are `blue`, `green`, and `red`.
 You may add as many button components to a message as you wish: